What is a "Senior Lawyer"?

 Who are ISLP's clients?

 ISLP primarily assists non-governmental organizations (NGOs), civil society and grassroots organizations and governments of developing countries.
+Many of our partners are listed here.

 Does ISLP provide pro bono assistance in countries such as the U.K., U.S. or Western Europe?